canonical/certification-docs/Self-Test_Guide-16.04.rst

    to deploy should appear.

 #.
 Select the Ubuntu release you want to deploy.
 Normally, you'll pick a
-   point release that you installed as described in the MANIAC document.
+   point release that you installed as described in the MANIACS document.
-   This image will appear as an OS type of Custom" and a description that you gave it.
-The normal procedure is to test with 16.04 GA followed by the latest point release. `Appendix D - Point Release Testing`_, elaborates on this policy.
+   This image will appear as an OS type of "Custom" and a description that specifies the point-release version.
+The normal procedure is to test with 16.04 GA and (once they become available) the latest point release.
+   `Appendix D - Point Release Testing`_, elaborates on this policy.

 #.
 Click Go to begin deployment.